 OSPF uses an hierarchical architecture and build OSPF network with different Areas.
 There are many specific Area types that are used with OSPF and these Area types has specific characteristics.
 So, what are these areas?
 General OSPF Area types are:

-We will see all these areas detailly.
-Before and during this detailed check, you can use the below diagram to remember OSPF Areas and their specific Advertisement acceptance rules.
+We will see all these OSPF Area types detailly.
+Before and during this detailed check, you can use the below diagram to remember OSPF Area types and their specific Advertisement acceptance rules.
+As you can see below, different OSPF LSA Types are used by different areas.

 Let’s check these OSPF Areas one by one.